10 Common Travel Problems in the Dominican Republic & Fixes

 If you must exchange money outside of a bank, count your cash carefully before leaving the counter.

 While the Dominican Republic is generally safe for tourists, pickpocketing can happen, especially in busy tourist areas, markets, and public transportation hubs.
-Travelers who flash valuables, carry large amounts of cash or let their guard down may become easy targets.
+If you flash your valuables, carry large amounts of cash, or let your guard down, you may become an easy target.

 ✅ Carry Only What You Need